 Ms. Scarito graduated from Dartmouth College, cum laude, and earned an MBA from Harvard Business School.

-John Henry Silva is an experienced investor, operator and corporate development executive.
+John Dvor is an experienced investor, operator and corporate development executive.
 He serves as Director, Corporate Development at 3BL Holdings, a subsidiary of a diversified portfolio of companies focused on Sustainability, CSR/ESG, Media and Marketing, Healthcare Services, and Human Resources.
 He previously held corporate development roles at Tufts Health Plan, iRobot Corporation, and Aga Khan Development Fund.

 He co-founded ReMed Life Sciences, a regenerative medicine company commercializing IP from the University of Tokyo.
 After double digit annual growth, he negotiated the company's sale to a private equity firm.
 He founded Cambridge Executive Academy, an executive education company for international executives at Fortune 500 companies, which he sold to a national competitor.

-Silva served in the US Marine Corps at The White House, and completed his Bachelor's Degree with honors from Harvard University.
+Dvor served in the US Marine Corps at The White House, and completed his Bachelor's Degree with honors from Harvard University.

 Lynn Sommer has more than 15 years of valuation and transaction advisory service experience with both public and private companies, providing fairness and solvency opinions, strategic alternatives analyses, and valuations for a variety of purposes including tax and financial reporting.